-Many years ago, a fellow Jesus-believer whom I loved and respected, handed me a typed, mimeographed manuscript he had recently written; he wanted me to read it and let him know what I thought of it.
-Upon reading his manuscript the first time, I rejected his ideas as being totally untrue and even wondered if he had fallen into some sort of cultish teaching.
+Many years ago, a fellow Jesus-believer whom I loved and respected, handed me a typed, mimeographed (are you old enough to remember mimeographed papers?) manuscript he had recently written; he wanted me to read it and let him know what I thought of it.
+Upon reading his manuscript the first time, I rejected his ideas as being totally untrue and even wondered if he had fallen into some sort of false, heretical teaching.
 However, because I loved and respected him, I read his manuscript again and decided to check out his ideas, mostly to see if I could refute them from the Bible.
 I could not.

-To make a very long story quite short, his manuscript caused me to begin to see many biblical truths I had not seen before; my spiritual eyes were opened to the biblical teaching that ultimately God will restore and reconcile all humanity to Himself.
+To make a very long story quite short, his manuscript caused me to begin to see many biblical truths I had not seen before; my spiritual eyes were opened to the biblical teaching that ultimately God will redeem, restore, and reconcile all humanity to Himself.

 Sadly, only a few months after he had handed me his manuscript, my friend jettisoned his own ideas in his manuscript, embracing instead, the teachings of a “latter day, end-time movement” that has proved to be extremely controversial; in my view, it is a non-biblical movement in a long line of such movements occurring periodically since the mid-1800’s.
-My friend died a few years ago; I am confident he is now in a place where He is once again seeing and embracing the understanding that God will ultimately restore and reconcile all humanity to Himself.
+My friend died a few years after he handed me that mimeographed manuscript; I am confident he is now in a place where He is once again seeing and embracing the understanding that God will ultimately redeem, restore, and reconcile all humanity to Himself.

 What you will read in this teaching is pretty much what my friend wrote many years ago; through the years his mimeographed manuscript was getting faded and worn, so I transferred his words to my computer and placed this teaching on our ministry web site a few years ago.